firmwaremodules/stm32-secure-patching-bootloader/Docs/README.md

 ```

-5. Generating your projects encryption and signing keys.
+5. Generating your project's encryption and signing keys and machine.txt file.

 Use the make_keys.bat script under Scripts to call a Python tool to generate the AES encryption key (firmware confidentiality) and the ECDSA public verification and private signing keys (firmware authenticity).
 Example on Windows systems to place keys in a Keys directory: